Using Golden Percentage in Dentistry for Ideal Tooth Proportions

 Case Study: Addison’s Restoration of Maxillary Peg Lateral Incisors

-Golden percentage concepts can be utilized in the restoration of peg lateral incisors and there are precision instruments that aide in proportional design and evaluation.
+Golden percentage concepts can be utilized in the restoration of peg lateral incisors, and there are precision instruments that aid in proportional design and evaluation.

 My granddaughter, Addison, 13, exhibits maxillary peg laterals, of differing dimensions, and is about to begin her second phase of orthodontics.

 Peg laterals are common deficiencies seen in many patients.
 Maxillary peg laterals are the second most common missing teeth behind third molars.
-One issue with restoring maxillary peg lateral incisors is the question of what size, width, and length to make these teeth.
+One issue with restoring maxillary peg lateral incisors is what size, width, and length to make these teeth.

-There are strategies in the literature for designing and restoring undersized teeth to an acceptable appearance.
-When confronted with a situation such as Addison's, golden percentage and proportional dividers are helpful for determining tooth length and width and are valuable for design and reference.
+The literature contains strategies for designing and restoring undersized teeth to an acceptable appearance.
+When confronted with a situation like Addison’s, golden percentage and proportional dividers help determine tooth length and width and are valuable for design and reference.

 Figure 6: Proportional dividers.

-The proportional divider is a ratio measuring device, used in various disciplines, including engineering and architecture, to determine ratios between parts or dimensions.
-The device may be purchased at a science supply store, hardware store or online.
+The proportional divider is a ratio-measuring device used in various disciplines, including engineering and architecture, to determine ratios between parts or dimensions.
+It may be purchased at a science supply store, hardware store, or online.

-Setting the device in the golden proportion or golden standard mode, the caliper ends provide an exact ratio from one end to the other.
+When the device is set in the golden proportion or golden standard mode, the caliper ends provide an exact ratio from one end to the other.
 Measuring and setting the device with the long endpoints determines the 1.0 ratio reference.
 Measuring with the opposite, or short endpoints, provides the golden proportion ratio of 0.618.
 This tool provides a visual proportional reference of one dimension related to another.

 Figure 7: Addison’s tooth proportions pre-treatment and on the diagnostic wax-up.

-In referencing Addison's maxillary peg laterals, the proportional divider can provide information as to the pleasing visual dimension of her restored teeth.
-Set to the golden standard ratio dimension, Addison's central incisors are measured with the long endpoints of the device.
-The resulting width prescribed by the opposite short endpoints recommend her restorations should approximate this width ratio.
+The proportional divider can provide information about the pleasing visual dimension of Addison’s restored teeth when referencing her maxillary peg laterals.
+Set to the golden standard ratio dimension, Addison’s central incisors are measured with the long endpoints of the device.
+The resulting width prescribed by the opposite short endpoints recommends that her restorations approximate this width ratio.

 Figure 8: Addison’s golden percentage.

-A diagnostic wax-up was created from the dimension proposed by the golden proportional dividers.
-Due to the “extra space” that exists on Addison's arch form and arch relationship, it is challenging to visualize the ultimate tooth proportion outcome following her second orthodontic treatment phase.
-But the use of the proportional dividers, provides a definitive reference to what should be a pleasing outcome.
+A diagnostic wax-up was created from the dimensions proposed by the golden proportional dividers.
+Due to the “extra space” in Addison’s arch form and arch relationship, it’s challenging to visualize the ultimate tooth proportion outcome following her second orthodontic treatment phase.
+However, using the proportional dividers provides a definitive reference to what should be a pleasing outcome.

 Figure 9: Addison’s final composite restored tooth proportions.